BioMoDeL/aesop/docs/directmutagenesis.rst

 Modeller.
 This dependency facilitates more complicated mutations; however, it also requires the method to perform more calculations than for the side-chain truncation method of the alanine scan.
 For reference, please refer to [Kieslich2011-2]_ and [Gorham2011-2]_ as they present published results for the Barnase-Barstar test system.
+You may download all necessary files for this example at this
+link: :download:`download<../data/directed_mutagenesis.zip>`.

 .. currentmodule:: aesop
 .. autosummary::